Nitrokey/nitrokey-documentation/nethsm/openssl.rst

         pacman -S libp11

-Then you need to configure OpenSSL to use the engine.
+Next you need to configure OpenSSL to use the engine.
 This is done by adding the following lines to your ``openssl.cnf`` file:

 .. code-block:: ini